Homeless Health Care

 What Is Homelessness?

-Community First Health Centers has been providing medical services for the homeless since 1988.
-As we've expanded our services to include vision, dental, and behavioral Health, we've also broadened our understanding of what homelessness looks like; and sometimes, you've been temporarily displaced.
-A person is considered homeless if he/she is living:
+Community First Health Centers has been providing medical services for those experiencing homelessness since 1988.
+As we've expanded our services to include dental and behavioral health, we've also broadened our understanding of what homelessness looks like; and sometimes, you've been temporarily displaced.
+A person is experiencing homelessness if he/she is living: